Capacity Utilization - Meaning, Importance & Example

 Capacity utilization is the fraction of the total capacity which is used for production within a given interval of time.
 Capacity utilization is the ratio of the actual output to the maximum possible output & is expressed in percentage.

 A firm possesses a definite set of resources at its disposal.
 This enables the firm to produce a certain number of products or provide a certain amount of service in a given period of time.
 This ideal, maximum capability of the firm is called its capacity.
 However, in actual scenario, this capacity is not fully used at all the time.
-The fraction of this capacity (usually expressed in percentage) used within a given interval of time is called the capacity utilisation of the firm or a unit of the firm.
+The amount of production capacity actually used is the capacity utilization of that task or firm.

 Usually this is less than 100%, whereby the firm is said to operate at ‘under-capacity’.
 100% implies ‘full capacity’ and greater than 100% implies ‘over-capacity’.
 Main reasons behind such fluctuations are:

-Varying market share due to increase / reduction of competition
+2. Varying market share due to increase / reduction of competition

-More / less successful marketing
+3. More / less successful marketing

 Though under-capacity generally implies less than ideal performance of the firm, full and over-capacity operations yield problems like less maintenance time, greater employee (and machine) fatigue due to over-time, etc.